 - Intelligent change-detection technology that spots and automatically queues new content for translation on an on-going basis

-- Reliable translation SLAs of one working day or less
+- Reliable translation deliveries of about one working day

 - Once-and-for-all translations that eliminate repeated translation of frequently used phrases, saving time and money